golioth/developer-training/website/docs/zephyr-training/02_helloworld/install_nrf_connect_desktop.md

 computer.

-The solution to this issue is to download your compiled application binary from the Kasm container, and flash them to the device using Nordic's Desktop tools on your local machine.
+The solution to this issue is to download your compiled application binary from the Kasm container, and flash it to the device using Nordic's desktop tools on your local machine.

 ## Installation